 Calculate the cost based on the size of your tree.
 Although prices vary depending on the company and the area in which you live, you can assume that you'll pay $10 per foot to have a large tree cut down.
 The smaller the tree, the less money per foot it will cost.
 A tree up to 30 feet tall will typically cost about $8 per foot, and a "medium" tree up to 60 feet tall will usually cost about $9 per foot to have it removed.

 Identify the type of tree that will be removed.
 This can impact the cost of removing it.
 The softer the wood, the less it will cost to cut down the tree.
 Just the opposite is true as well--the harder the wood, the more it will cost.
 Hardwoods include trees such as ash, birch, maple, elm, oak and walnut.
 Softwoods include trees such as pine, spruce, fir, cedar and juniper.
 Estimates will vary greatly depending on the size and location of the tree as well as whether it is a hardwood or softwood.
-For example, a 70-foot pine tree located in a yard on the West Coast costs about $700 to remove as of July 2012.
-In contrast, a 70-foot maple tree in the same location will cost approximately $850 to remove.
+As of 2018, the national average to cut down a tree was $638.

 - There are a few things you can do to cut down on the cost of having your tree removed.
 Get several estimates before deciding which contractor to use to make sure you're getting the most reasonable price.
 If you have a chainsaw or wood splitter, ask the tree service to leave the wood behind for you to clean up yourself.
 Finally, if the tree impacts both you and a neighbor, see if your neighbor will share the cost of removal.